 - Aggressive actions like choking, biting, hitting and throwing

-- Causing disruptions in the classroom like talking out of turn, arguing, or making threats
+- Explosive disruptions in the classroom or making threats

 - Consistently not responding to directions of higher authority and showing general noncompliance